 Register IRC channel¶

-Open a new pull request¶
+Open a pull request¶

 These guidelines help maintainers review new pull requests.
 Stick to the guidelines for quicker and easier pull request reviews.